bond-tech/bond-external-accounts-example/README.md

 ```
 where `account_id` is a valid Bond account ID and `external_account_id` is the linked external account_id
 which is obtained by the link account step (check console to get the external_account_id).

+In the sandbox environment, a confirming the values of $0.01 and $0.02 a the two microdeposits would
+successfully verify the microdeposit flow.
+Any other values for the microdeposits would fail to verify
+the linked external account.

 Be sure to define your Bond API keys as environment variables:
 ```